 Translated by Jay Issei Karslake

-Duty Free Shops In Japan - How To Use Them?
+Duty-Free Shopping Guide In Japan - How And Where To Use Tax-Free

 Written by OsawaKimie

-People naturally want to avoid wasting money and have fun while out shopping in Japan.
-If there’s something that you’ve had your eye on but been putting off buying during your stay, why not head to a duty free shop.
-Here you’ll likely find exactly what you were looking for, for a discounted price.
+People naturally want to save yen and have fun while out shopping in Japan.
+If there’s something that you’ve had your eye on but been putting off buying during your stay, head to a duty-free shop.
+With duty-free shops, you’ll likely find exactly what you were looking for while getting a discount.

-Duty free shops, located in airports and around town, are stores where the shoppers who met certain requirements (like staying in Japan for less than 6 months) can be excluded from paying the standard 8% sales tax on goods in Japan.
+Duty-free shops, located in airports and major cities, are where the shoppers meeting certain requirements can be excluded from paying the standard 10% consumer tax on goods in Japan.

-The products available are broken into two main categories: general items (household electronics/appliances, clothes, jewelry, folk crafts) and consumable items (food, drinks, cosmetics, perfume, medicines/personal supplies).
+The products applicable for tax exemption are general goods (household electronics, appliances, clothes, jewelry, folk crafts) and consumable items (food, drinks, cosmetics, perfume, medicines, and personal supplies).

-An important point to remember is that your purchase will not count as duty free unless you reach a certain price point.
-For general items, this amount is usually over 5000 yen in one location.
+Your purchase will not count as duty-free unless your total is above a certain amount.
+For general items, this amount is over 5,000 yen in one location.
 If your purchase total exceeds 1,000,000 yen the store will make a copy of your passport.

-A passport is necessary in order to fill out the duty free paperwork.
-When you arrive at the duty free counter you will be asked to present your passport.
-In the case that you have purchased your products at the register and are coming to the center to reclaim the sales tax, you will need to present your passport as well as the sales receipt for your purchase.
+A passport is necessary in order to fill out the duty-free paperwork.
+When you arrive at the duty-free counter you will be asked to present your passport.
+In the case that you have purchased your products at the register and are coming to the center to reclaim sales tax, you will need to present your passport as well as the sales receipt for your purchase.
 You also have to bring the purchased goods themselves.

 Step 2: Sign the Contract